iZettle/Presentation/Examples/StylesAndOptions/README.md

 On the other hand its implementation can be a useful reference for seeing how to combine results from multiple presentations and what happens if they are disposables and get disposed (check the [AppFlow](Example/AppFlow.swift)).

 Note:
-We have enabled the debug option to display alerts on memory leaks so if a leak has been introduced it might cause test failures (since the alert will automatically be presented and block the UI interactions).
+We have enabled the debug option to display alerts on memory leaks so if a leak had been introduced it might cause test failures (since the alert will automatically be presented and block the UI interactions).